Switzerland’s Autumn referendums were held on September 27th, 2020, with voters deciding five important questions.

 The leave must be taken during the first six months of the child’s life.

 Only biological fathers are entitled to claim the leave.

 Fathers will be eligible for the benefit after five months of working in Switzerland, and must have made at least nine months of contributions to the Swiss pension scheme.

-The scheme is expected to apply from January 1st, 2021, meaning it will not be available for fathers of babies born before that date.
+The scheme has applied from January 1st, 2021, meaning it will not be available for fathers of babies born before that date.